Dodecaphonics/dodecs2/README.md

 The website is deployed through [Render](onrender.com).
 To manage the website's deployment, log in to Render through the Dodecs gmail and find the dodecs website project in the dashboard.
 Every time a commit is pushed to this depo, the website will automatically deploy again in Render.
 The website domain is managed through [GoDaddy](godaddy.com).

 ## Contact
-For questions related to this website, contact Annie at annierqiu@gmail.com.
+For questions related to this website, contact Annie Qiu at annierqiu@gmail.com.